Julia Ward Howe and the

 Battle Hymn of the Republic

-Inspired by Elvis Presley's magnificent American Trilogy, I decided to take a look at how Julia Ward Howe came to write the Battle Hymn of the Republic in the first year of the Civil War.
-As often happens, it was a much more interesting story than I expected.
+Inspired by Elvis Presley's magnificent American Trilogy, this is a look at how Julia Ward Howe came to write the Battle Hymn of the Republic in the first year of the Civil War.

 Julia Ward Howe and her husband were very active in the anti-slavery movement in the difficult years leading up to the Civil War.